sammuelyee/docs/cartodb-editor.md

 We offer a wide range of plans to fit every user's needs.
 Each plan comes with different features and storage quotas.
 Take a look at our [pricing plans]({{ '/pricing' | prepend: site.cartodb-baseurl }}) to pick the best plan for you.

 Once you upgrade from a free plan to a paid plan, a monthly billing period will be set for your account.
-Each month, you will receive the corresponding invoice via email with the description of all services that will be charged for that billing period.
+Each month, you will receive the corresponding invoice via email with the description of services that will be charged for that billing period.

 If you upgrade from one paid plan to another, your new billing period will start the same day of the month that your old plan started.
-This means that your first invoice will be prorated and you will be only charged for the days remaining in your billing period.
+This means that your first invoice will be pro-rated, and you will only be charged for the days remaining in your billing period.

 You may experience extra charges besides the monthly cost of your plan if you exceed the free quota for geocodings or mapviews, as defined in our Terms of Service.

 ### Free trial and upgrading

-All of our plans have a fourteen-day free trial, during which time you may try out one of our plans to see if it fits your needs.
-Once you create an account, you may choose to change your plan from the "Account Settings," accessed from your dashboard.
+All of our plans have a fourteen-day free trial, during which you may experiment with one of our plans to see if it's a good fit.
+Once you create an account, you may choose to change your plan from "Account Settings," accessed from your dashboard.

-In the Account Settings screen, you may view your current plan, and may easily click "Change your current plan" to choose a new plan.
+In the Account Settings window, you may view your current plan and click "Change your current plan" to choose a new one.
 Note that the charges will be pro-rated, so you may change your account type whenever you like.
-No need to wait for the beginning of a month.

 ### Deleting your account

-If you need to delete your account, you may do so from Account Settings.
-Just navigate there and scroll to the bottom of the page where you will see a link to "Delete my account."
-If you have any questions or concerns that you would like to address, feel free to contact our support team at <support@cartodb.com> before deleting your account.
+Navigate to Account Settings, and scroll to the bottom of the page where you will see a link to "Delete my account."
+If you have any questions or concerns (we enjoy compliments, too!), please reach out to our support team at <support@cartodb.com> before deleting your account.